New York's 20th State Assembly district

 New York's 20th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Republican Eric Brown since 2022.
 He succeeded Melissa Miller, who was appointed to the Hempstead Town Board.

 Geography

+2020s

+District 20 is located in Nassau County.
+It includes portions of the town of Hempstead, comprising most or all of the neighborhoods of North Woodmere, Inwood, Lawrence, Cedarhurst, Woodmere, Hewlett, Hewlett Bay Park, Hewlett Harbor, Hewlett Neck, Island Park, Long Beach, Lido Beach, Oceanside, and Atlantic Beach.
+It also contains portions of East Rockaway.

+The district is entirely within New York's 4th congressional district, and overlaps the 6th and 9th districts of the New York State Senate.

+2010s

-District 20 is located in Nassau, comprising the neighborhoods of North Woodmere, Inwood, Lawrence, Cedarhurst, Woodmere, Hewlett, Hewlett Bay Park, Hewlett Harbor, Hewlett Neck, Island Park, Long Beach, Lido Beach and Atlantic Beach.
+District 20 is located in Nassau County.
+It includes portions of the town of Hempstead, comprising the neighborhoods of North Woodmere, Inwood, Lawrence, Cedarhurst, Woodmere, Hewlett, Hewlett Bay Park, Hewlett Harbor, Hewlett Neck, Island Park, Long Beach, Lido Beach and Atlantic Beach.
+It also contains portions of East Rockaway and Oceanside.